port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/datadog.md

 # Datadog

-Our Datadog integration allows you to import `monitors` (also known as alerts), `services`, `slos`, `sloHistory`, and `serviceMetrics` from your Datadog account into Port, according to your mapping and definition.
+Port's Datadog integration allows you to import `monitors` (also known as alerts), `services`, `slos`, `sloHistory`, and `serviceMetrics` from your Datadog account into Port, according to your mapping and definition.

 ## Common use cases